You are here

 • Identify potential risks to users, such as an uncovered well opening, dead trees near roads or property boundaries, old mine sites, or any unsafe structures.

 • Wildlife populations.
 If the enterprise depends on wildlife or fisheries resources, you should determine the quantity and quality of the animal populations, both resident and migratory, if appropriate.
 For resident native species such as white-tailed deer or wild turkey, and for fisheries resources in ponds or lakes, you may have to get a biologist to estimate the initial population status as well as provide information on harvest and potential for hunter success.
-Migratory populations, such as waterfowl, may vary greatly from season to season because of suitable habitat availability, migration patterns, and other conditions you can not control.
-For species such as white-tailed deer, age structure and sex ratio estimations may be important, particularly if you want to manage for trophy-quality deer.
+Migratory populations, such as waterfowl, may vary greatly from season to season because of suitable habitat availability, migration patterns, and other conditions you cannot control.
+For species like white-tailed deer, age structure and sex ratio estimates may be vital, particularly if you want to manage for trophy-quality deer.

 After completing the physical inventory, you can evaluate what type of business enterprise might be best suited to your available resource base and will be compatible with other ongoing operations, such as agriculture or forest management operations.
 There are likely to be some trade-offs you must consider.
 You can share the information in the physical inventory with an Extension specialist or other professionals who can help identify advantages or disadvantages when selecting an enterprise.
 It is critical to the success of any venture that the available resources can support the proposed enterprises before you try to determine the potential for return.